 Introduction to LVN to RN programs

 A licensed vocational nurse, or LVN, also referred to as a licensed practical nurse (LPN) in many states, is someone who cares for patients under the supervision of a nurse or doctor.
 LVNs provide bedside care, such as bathing and feeding patients, or preparing them for operations, helping them walk, or measuring their height, weight, and vital signs.
-Minor treatments such as injections, massages, and wound dressing can also be administered by LVNs.
 According to The Bureau of Labor Statistics, LVNs must complete state approved training before they can practice and complete the National Council Licensure Examination (NCLEX-PN).

 What is an LVN-to-RN Program?

 LVN to RN programs are structured specifically for licensed vocational nurses (LVN) who have a desire to obtain certification as registered nurses (RN) through an accelerated process, reducing the time it takes to complete the study.
 LVNs are equivalent to licensed practical nurses (LPN), the term used in most states.